Optimistic Lock Plugin

 myUpdate(entity)

-and will extract parameters for optimistic locking, but the update implementation must be handled manually. - In the
+and will extract parameters for optimistic lock population, but the update implementation needs to be handled manually. - In the

 update(entity, wrapper)